Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Numerical Results

 The direct numerical simulated datasets for forced HIT and dHIT are generated by imposing periodic boundary conditions on a cube of size $(2\pi)^3$, implementing pseudo-spectral spatial discretization for the Navier-Stokes (NS) equations at a uniform grid resolution of $N=256^3$ \cite{ku1987pseudospectral}, and adopting a second-order two-step explicit Adams-Bashforth scheme for time integration \cite{chen1993statistical,he2007stability}.
 Notably, the adoption of periodic boundary conditions here enables efficient capture of global flow field information \cite{yuan2020deconvolutional,xie2020modeling,munters2016shifted} and facilitates compliance with the periodicity requirement for Fourier transforms.
 Aliasing errors arising from nonlinear convective terms are eliminated by truncating the high wavenumbers of Fourier modes via the two-third rule \cite{hussaini1986spectral}.
 The flow field has a kinematic viscosity $\nu \approx 0.00625$, which corresponds to a Taylor Reynolds number $Re_{\lambda}\approx100$.
 The time interval between neighboring DNS steps is $dt=0.001$.
 To ensure the statistical steady state of the flow field’s physical quantities, the forced HIT datasets are collected after 10 large-eddy turnover times.
 Here, the large-eddy turnover time $\tau$ is defined as $\tau \equiv L_I/u^{\textrm{rms}} \approx 1.0$.
 We use a statistically steady flow field of the forced HIT as an initial field, while removing the external force term for the generation of dHIT datasets.

 The DNS data is filtered by a sharp spectral filter into a filtered DNS (fDNS) data with a uniform grid resolution of $32^3$ \cite{pope2000turbulent}.
 The truncation frequency $k_c = 10$ is employed during the filtering process \cite{pope2000turbulent}.
-Additionally, a time node is saved every 200 (100) DNS steps for forced HIT (dHIT) accumulated to a total of 200 (20) time nodes for forced HIT and (dHIT).
-The training datasets comprise 40 (320) independent samples generated from 40 (320) different initial conditions for forced HIT (dHIT).
+Additionally, one time node is sampled every 200 DNS steps for forced HIT simulation, yielding a total of 200 time nodes.
+For the decaying HIT case, sampling is performed every 100 DNS steps, which yields 20 time nodes.
+The training dataset comprises 40 independent samples generated from 40 distinct initial conditions for forced HIT, and 320 independent samples from 320 different initial conditions for decaying HIT.
 We further generate another 5 independent sets of both forced HIT and dHIT for the purpose of validation.
 All details are summarized in Tab.~\ref{tab:hitfdns1}, Tab.~\ref{tab:hitfdns2} and Tab.~\ref{tab:hitfdns3} shown below.